-Our Old-Fashioned British Ground Rice Cake is a Vegan version on the traditional family favourite - Ground Rice Cake.
-This vintage British cake hails from the Victorian era and is prepared with everyday ingredients.
-With a texture similar to Madeira, Seed, or Pound cakes, the ground rice adds its own unique tasty texture to each bite.
+This Old-Fashioned British Ground Rice Cake is an egg-free and dairy-free version of the traditional family favourite: Ground Rice Cake.
+This cake comes from the Victorian era and is prepared with everyday ingredients.
+With a texture similar to Madeira, Seed, or Pound cakes, the ground rice adds its own unique texture.
 It also shares similarities in flavour and texture with the sponge from a British Battenberg cake.
-Each bite is so moist, light, and soft with the flavours similar to almond frangipane and marzipan - but vegan!
+Each bite is so moist, light, and soft with the flavours similar to almond frangipane and marzipan.
+As we are a plant-based family we use soya milk and Stork baking spread for this recipe but of course you can use your usual type of milk and baking fat such as butter.

 A slice of home-made rice cake is perfect for elevenses, afternoon tea, high tea, or as a tasty suppertime treat.
 It was traditionally baked for Christmas, as well as enjoyed as part of a New Years Eve [Hogmanay] buffet or party food spread along with slices of fruit cake and slices of cheese!